elementor/elementor-developers-docs/src/widgets/widget-rendering.md

 # Widget Rendering

 The last step in widget development is to display the output.
-Each widget needs to render the data returned from the controls and generate the final HTML displayed in the fronend and in the preview.
+Each widget needs to render the data returned from the controls and generate the final HTML displayed in the frontend and in preview.

 ## Rendering Methods